Skip to main content

 Both the exocrine and endocrine cells of the pancreas can form tumors.
 Those formed by the exocrine pancreas are much more common.
 Tumors in the exocrine part of the gland are likely to be cancer.
 Tumors of the endocrine cells are much less common.

-Facts: According to the Illinois State Cancer Registry, about 1,620 new cases of pancreatic cancer will be diagnosed in Illinois and about 1,510 Illinoisans will die of the disease in 2008.
+Facts: According to the Illinois State Cancer Registry, 2,273 new cases of pancreatic cancer were diagnosed in Illinois in 2021.Of these cases, 1,162 were in men, and 1,111 were in females.
+In 2021, 1,889 Illinoisans died from pancreatic cancer.

 What are the Causes and Risk Factors of Pancreatic Cancer?